AllenInstitute/AllenSDK/doc_template/index.rst

 As of the 1.7.1 release:

 - Added a bug fix to correct nightly tests of AllenSDK and prevent failure
+- Added a bug fix to move nightly notebook tests to using production endpoint

 What's New - 1.7.0 (April 29, 2020)
 -----------------------------------------------------------------------